'We could be here today and gone tomorrow': Life in North Korea's crosshairs

 Guam is also a popular destination for Asian tourists, especially from Japan and South Korea but, for now, there are no real signs that travelers are canceling trips -- it's hard to to find a room at the resorts dotted around the island.

 The island is no stranger to conflict.
-It was occupied by the Japanese for three years during World War II -- the only US territory to be invaded -- and the July 21 Liberation Day holiday is one of Guam's biggest celebrations.
+It was occupied by the Japanese for three years during World War II and the July 21 Liberation Day holiday is one of Guam's biggest celebrations.

 "If our past generations dealt with it, so can we," said Santos, the Guam Museum employee, who was born and raised on the island.